-It also causes cancer, according to an agency of the World Health Organization.
+Because glyphosate can cause cancer, according to an agency of the World Health Organization.

-Glyphosate is now banned in some countries.
 In lawsuits, Monsanto’s parent company has paid out billions to cancer patients whose cancer was linked to Roundup exposure.

+You’ll also be getting the benefits of full spectrum hemp oil.
 Most experts recommend full spectrum CBD oil, because evidence suggests that CBD works best in synergy with other cannabinoids, including THC, CBN, and CBG.
 (For more information about the less-famous cannabinoid CBG, check out our guide to CBG oil.)

 RE Botanicals also posts all their lab test results online.

-They even post the lab results by batch number, so you can easily view certificates of analysis for the exact batch number that correlates with your bottle of tincture.
+They post the lab results by batch number, so you can easily view certificates of analysis for the exact batch number that correlates with your bottle of tincture.
 The lab tests for heavy metals, solvents, and pesticides, as well as cannabinoid potency.